 The altar table is a rectangular block of stone.
 The floor is the original flagstone one and the front of the altar has a simple decorative design also on stone:

-Finally, to the left of the altar is this basic seat for use by the priest during long services.
+Finally, to the left of the altar is what I took to be a basic seat for use by the priest during long services.
+However, I subsequently found out that it is actually a Prosthesis or Table of Oblation, used for the preparation of the bread and wine during the liturgy.
 It’s not particularly well painted, but I found its folksy design somehow very touching.

 On the outside of the church seashells are visible in the rock, showing the origins of the rock and connecting the church with even more remote ages: